-Students of Concordia University Texas who seek state certification, become teacher candidates when they are admitted into the Teacher Education Program (see Benchmarks).
+Concordia University Texas students who seek state certification, become teacher candidates when they are admitted into the Teacher Education Program (see Benchmarks).
 In addition to state certification, teacher candidates may obtain a Christian Teaching Diploma (CTD) or Lutheran Teaching Diploma (LTD) through religious and educational classes.
-Once approved by the faculty, LTD graduates may elect to become commissioned ministers of the Lutheran Church - Missouri Synod and receive a divine Call to a Lutheran school or congregation.
+LTD students who were enrolled at Concordia Texas prior to the start of the 2023-2024 academic year have a pathway for LCMS rostering upon completion of LTD requirements.
+All LTD and CTD candidates will have at least one private, Christian school practicum placement and clinical teaching placement.
+In addition to coursework and field experiences, LTD and CTD candidates will complete 10 hours of service in a parish during their EDU 3333 course.